-In undertaking this assessment of sensitivity, an account is taken of knowledge of the biology of all characterizing species/taxa in the biotope.
-However, 'indicative species' are particularly important in undertaking the assessment because they have been subject to detailed research.
-For this sensitivity assessment the opportunistic brown seaweeds; Saccharina latissima & Chorda filum are the primary foci of research.
-Examples of other important species groups are mentioned where appropriate.
+In undertaking this assessment of sensitivity, account is taken of knowledge of the biology of all characterizing species in the biotope.
+For this sensitivity assessment Saccharina latissima, Chorda filum are the primary foci of research, however it is recognized that the red seaweed communities of SS.SMp.KSwSS.SlatR also define these biotopes.
+Examples of important species groups are mentioned where appropriate.